-The demand worldwide for fresh water has tripled over the last 50 years and is increasing by 64 trillion litres a year (Aquastat – The Food and Agriculture Organization of the United Nations).
+The worldwide demand for fresh water has tripled over the last 50 years and is increasing by 64 trillion litres a year*.
 Closer to home, water and sewerage bills have increased by 40% since the water companies were privatised in 1989.

 Harvesting rainwater captures the free, naturally soft, water that falls on your roof and stores it for re-use later.
 Typical uses include: